 These amounts are non-interest bearing.
-Trade payables are normally settled on 30 to 60-day (2010: 30 to 60-day) terms.
+Trade payables are normally settled on 30 to 60 days (2011: 30 to 60 days) terms.

 b) Amount due to related parties

 The amount due to related parties is unsecured, interest free and is subject to negotiated terms.